techiepedia-gh/prompted-pastures/README.md

 - [ ] You received your login credentials via email
 - [ ] Your prompt is original and ≤200 words
 - [ ] Your image is in any image format and ≤7MB
-- [ ] Your details file includes tool used and generation steps
 - [ ] All files are submitted through the official portal before the deadline

 ---